What is lung cancer?

 - Bone marrow aspiration and biopsy.

-If you have non-small cell lung cancer, your doctor may check for tumour markers (biomarkers), such as PD-L1, EGFR, ALK, and KRAS, that are caused by gene changes (mutations) in cancer cells.
+If you have non-small cell lung cancer, your doctor may check for tumour markers (biomarkers) that are caused by gene changes (mutations) in cancer cells.
 This can help your doctor choose the treatment that will work best for you.

 Tests before surgery

 A person whose lungs aren't working well may not be a good candidate for surgery.
 If surgery to remove cancer in all or part of a lung is being considered, the following tests may be done: